 In order to get paid in this industry, however, you do need to get a Preparers Tax Identification Number (PTIN) from the IRS.
 And depending on the state you’re practicing in, there may be a few extra qualifications, so you must check for that.

-In summary, entering into this industry can be quite easy, and the prerequisite qualifications can vary.
+In summary, entering into the tax industry can be quite easy, and the prerequisite qualifications can vary.
 You can start with a lot of certifications or none at all.
 Like every other industry, however, the success of your career will only depend on the amount of hard work and effort you put in.
 When you’re ready to learn more, contact the team at Annetta Powell; we the experience and know-how when it comes to taking your tax career to the next level.